gmac/graphql-stitching-ruby/docs/visibility.md

 - Using `visibility_profile: "public"` will say the `msrp` field does not exist (because it is restricted to "private").
 - Using `visibility_profile: "private"` will accesses the `msrp` field as usual.
-- Using `visibility_profile: nil` will access the entire graph without any visibility constraints.
+- Providing no profile parameter (or `visibility_profile: nil`) will access the entire graph without any visibility constraints.

 The full potential of visibility comes when hiding stitching implementation details, such as the `id` field (which is the stitching key for the Product type).
 While the `id` field is hidden from all named profiles, it remains operational for the stitching implementation.